pmelchior/usrp-sciprog/day4/running_hydro_sims/5-running-simulations-on-multiple-processors.md

 ```
 and follow the instructions to load up a `RAMSES` dataset into a python Jupyter Notebook using the following [Web page](https://yt-project.org).

-Try and visualize the samel snapshots using `yt`.
+Try and visualize the same snapshots using `yt`.
 This visualization package is quite powerful and can read a lot of different simulation data format as explained in [this page](https://yt-project.org/doc/examining/loading_data.html?highlight=ramses).